Tallaringues/Tallaringues/README.md

 ## :woman_technologist: About me
 - 🔭 I’m a data scientist and aquatic and restoration ecologist looking for a job in the data world 💻.
-- 🌱 I’m currently learning Natural Language Processing (NLP) and working on personal projects
+- 🌱 I’m currently learning Natural Language Processing (NLP), starting to explore the 'cloud' world and working on personal projects
 - 💬 Ask me about machine learning, climate change, aquatic ecology, gender equality and diversity
 - 📫 Get in touch with me via email or [![Linkedin Badge](https://img.shields.io/badge/-LinkedIn-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/martaalirangues/)